-8. STOCK-BASED COMPENSATION
+9. STOCK-BASED COMPENSATION

 The Company's stock-based compensation awards are in the form of restricted stock and performance share awards made pursuant to the Company's 2005 Restricted Stock Plan, 2012 Restricted Stock Plan for Non-Employee Directors, and 2014 Incentive Plan (the "Plans").
 Stock-based compensation cost is measured at the grant date based on the fair value of the award, and is recognized as an expense over the employee's or non-employee director's requisite service period.
-As of December 31, 2015, there were a total of 417,073 shares of common stock reserved under the Plans for issuance under future share-based payment arrangements.
+As of December 31, 2016, there were a total of 351,437 shares of common stock reserved under the Plans for issuance under future share-based payment arrangements.

-The following table details total stock-based compensation expense for the years ended December 31, 2015, 2014 and 2013, included in the consolidated statements of income:
+The following table details total stock-based compensation expense for the years ended December 31, 2016, 2015 and 2014, included in the consolidated statements of income:

-2015 2014 2013 Costs of sales \$ 2,013,867 \$ 1,648,311 \$ 601,377 Operating expenses 3,365,849 2,523,863 1,097,751 Pre-tax stock-based compensation expense 5,379,716 4,172,174 1,699,128 Less: income tax effect (2,098,089) (1,627,148) (662,660) Net (after tax) stock-based compensation expense 3,281,627 2,545,026 1,036,468
+(In thousands) 2016 2015 2014 Costs of sales · \$ 1,396 \$ 1,447 \$ 1,264 Operating expenses 3,970 3,933 2,908 Pre-tax stock-based compensation expense · 5,366 5,380 4,172 Less: income tax effect (2,093) (2,098) (1,627) Net (after tax) stock-based compensation expense · \$ 3,273 \$ 3,282 \$ 2,545

-As of December 31, 2015, there was \$6,360,668 of unrecognized compensation cost related to non-vested stock-based compensation arrangements granted under the Plans, which is expected to be recognized over a weighted-average period of 1.67 years.
+As of December 31, 2016, there was \$5.5 million of unrecognized compensation cost related to non-vested stock-based compensation arrangements granted under the Plans, which is expected to be recognized over a weighted-average period of 1.58 years.

 Cash flows resulting from excess or deficient tax benefits are required to be classified as a part of cash flows from financing activities.
 Excess tax benefits are realized tax benefits from tax deductions for the vested portion of restricted stock awards that are in excess of the deferred tax asset attributable to stock compensation costs for such restricted stock awards.
 Conversely, deficient tax benefits are realized tax benefits from tax deductions for the vested portion of restricted stock awards that are less than the deferred tax asset attributable to stock compensation costs for such restricted stock awards.
-As a result, excess (deficient) tax benefits of \$(250,861), \$26,755 and \$21,813 have been classified as financing cash inflows (outflows) for the years ended December 31, 2015, 2014 and 2013, respectively.
-In addition to tax benefits related to the vested portion of restricted stock awards, the Company also pays dividends on unvested restricted stock which resulted in excess tax benefits of \$74,660, \$140,571 and \$74,939 for the years ended December 31, 2015, 2014 and 2013, respectively, which are classified as cash inflows from financing activities.
+In addition to tax benefits related to the vested portion of restricted stock awards, the Company also pays dividends on unvested restricted stock.
+As a result, excess (deficient) tax benefits of approximately \$210,000, \$(176,000), \$167,000, have been classified as financing cash inflows (outflows) for the years ended December 31, 2016, 2015 and 2014, respectively.